Gay Purr-ee

 Gay Purr-ee is a 1962 American animated musical film produced by United Productions of America and released by Warner Bros.
-It features the voice of Judy Garland as Mewsette, a cat living in the French countryside wanting to go to Paris in her only animated-film role, as well as Robert Goulet in his first feature film as her love interest Jaune Tom.
-While the film did receive positive reviews, in reality, it was a box office failure.
-It is also the first animated feature film to be theatrically released by Warner Bros, and the second and final animated film by UPA.
+Pictures.
+It features the voice of Judy Garland as Mewsette, a cat living in the French countryside wanting to go to Paris, and Robert Goulet as her love interest Jaune Tom.
+It was Garland's only animated-film role and Goulet's first feature film.
+It was the first animated feature film to be theatrically released by Warner Bros., and the second and final animated film by UPA.
+The film received positive reviews but was a box office failure.

 Plot

 The story is predominantly set in 1895 Paris but starts on a rural Provence farm.
 The lovely cat Mewsette and the accomplished but shy mouser Jaune Tom are in love until Mewsette becomes frustrated with Tom's plebeian ways (and those of farmlife), and calls him a "clumsy country clod".
 Inspired by the human Jeanette's stories of the glamour and sophistication of Parisian life, Mewsette runs away to Paris.
 Upon arrival, she encounters the slick con-cat Meowrice.
 Taking advantage of Mewsette's country naivete, he puts her in the sultry Madame Henrietta Reubens-Chatte care.
 She promises to turn Mewsette into a dainty debutante known as "The Belle of all Paris".
 Unbeknownst to Mewsette, Meowrice is grooming her to be the mail-order bride of a rich American cat known as "Mr. Henry Phtt" ("The Money Cat").
 Meanwhile, Jaune Tom and his sidekick, Robespierre, arrive in Paris to search for Mewsette.

 Mewsette's training does not go well.
 Just as she about to give up and return to the farm, Meowrice takes her out to see Paris' feline side of the Eiffel Tower, the Champs-Élysées, the Mewlon Rouge, and then a buggy ride back to Madame Henrietta's.
 Reinvigorated, she returns to her studies.
 Jaune Tom and Robespierre arrive in Paris but get waylaid by one of Meowrice's shadowy cat henchmen and barely escape drowning in Paris's labyrinthine sewers.
 By coincidence, Jaune Tom displays his incredible mouse-hunting skills in front of Meowrice, who seeing a money-making opportunity, gets them drunk, and sells them as mousers on a ship bound for Alaska.
 On the ship, Robespierre consoles a depressed Jaune Tom, telling him that any problem can be broken up into manageable pieces.